majidliaquat/majidliaquat/README.md

 - 💬 Ask me about ...
 I am A Software Engineer and Web developer
 - 📫 How to reach me: ... you can reach me at [majidliaquat.com](majidliaquat.com) or I tweets at [@MajidLiaquat1](twitter.com/Majidliaquat1)
 - 😄 Pronouns: ...
 Babu
 - ⚡ Fun fact: ...
-Love to design, and collaborate
+I did my Software Engineering accidently :p